rvarasg/vsini-limb-darkening/README.md

 - Marf21 — Marfil et al. 2021, *A&A*, 656, 162

-If you have any question, do not hesitate to contact me at rvaras@iaa.es or varas_roberto@outlook.es
+If you have any question, do not hesitate to contact me at rvaras@iaa.es or rvarasg@proton.me